 Your network is under siege.
 Yes, yours.
 Constantly.
 Every second of the day.
 Digital assets and information stored on your network are valuable to someone somewhere, even if your business doesn’t store credit cards, personal identification information, or anything protected under federal law.
-Hackers, digital pirates or whatever you want to call them can do a lot of damage to your bottom line and reputation.
+Hackers, digital pirates, or whatever you want to call them can do a lot of damage to your bottom line and reputation.

-- How many hours or days your employees are unproductive due to breach-related network issues.
+- How many hours or days are your employees unproductive due to breach-related network issues.

 - The fees of IT security experts to address the problems.